- 1-Minute Article

-With retirement just around the corner, you’ll want to make sure your finances are in good shape for this next adventure.
+With retirement just around the corner, ensure that all finances are in good shape for this next adventure.
 Use these three questions to gauge whether or not your financial foundation is ready to support your retirement plans.

 Q: Have you saved enough?

-A: If you’re not sure where to begin, experts suggest you’ll need about 70% to 85% of your pre-retirement annual income to live comfortably in retirement.1 Keep in mind a 65-year-old woman has a 68% chance of living to 80 and a 28% chance of living to 90.
+A: Experts suggest planning for about 70% to 85% of pre-retirement annual income to live comfortably in retirement.1 Keep in mind a 65-year-old woman has a 68% chance of living to 80 and a 28% chance of living to 90.
 And a 65-year-old man has a 58% chance of living to 80 and a 17% chance of living to 90.2 Housing expenses alone account for about 32.9% of spending — or $16,219 per year — for people older than age 55.3

 You can create a more personalized savings target based on your current annual fixed expenses — such as housing, food, and utilities — and estimates of discretionary expenses like travel and entertainment.

-If there’s a gap between what you’ll need and what you have saved, you might need to think about other ways to contribute to retirement accounts or build savings in other potential income sources, such as annuities or life insurance policies that grow cash value.
+If there’s a gap between expenses and savings, you might need to think about other ways to contribute to retirement accounts or build savings in other potential income sources, such as annuities or life insurance policies that grow cash value.
 Talk with your financial advisor about strategies to help fill the gap.

 Q: Do you have an income strategy?